Manuscript Sections and Organization

 Do not cite the following sources in the reference list:

-- Unavailable and unpublished work, including manuscripts that have been submitted but not yet accepted (e.g., “unpublished work,” “data not shown”).
-Instead, include those data as supplementary material or deposit the data in a publicly available database.
+- Unavailable and unpublished work, submitted but not yet accepted manuscripts.
+Include this data as supplementary material or deposit the data in a publicly available database.

 References are listed at the end of the manuscript and numbered in the order that they appear in the text.